 When do you start receiving SNAP benefits after applying in Virginia?

 Virginia food stamps are usually issued within 30 days of you submitting an application for benefits.
-If you have extremely limited resources or income, you might be qualified to get assistance in as little as seven days.
+If you have extremely limited resources or income, you might be qualified to shorten the application process to get assistance in as little as seven days.

 Either way, your SNAP benefits will be available on the same day each month after you start receiving assistance.
 You will be able to access your new benefits regardless of whether that day falls on a weekend or holiday.
 Learn more about what you can expect from the SNAP program by downloading our free guide.